civol/HDLRuby/README.md

 inout signals, and includes of structural and behavioral descriptions.

 A signal represents a state in a system.
 It has a data type and a value, the latter varying with time.
-Similarly to VHDL, HDLRuby::High signals can be viewed as abstractions of both wires and registers in a digital circuit.
+Similarly to VHDL, HDLRuby signals can be viewed as abstractions of both wires and registers in a digital circuit.
 As a general rule, a signal whose value is explicitly set all the time models a wire, otherwise it models a register.